matthewjustice/pumpkinpi/docs/API.md

     http://localhost:5000/api/features/motion-sensor
   ```

-**Enable or disable a feature**
+**Modify a feature setting**
 ----

-Enables or disables a feature.
+Modifies a feature setting.
 Returns the modified feature as JSON.

 * **URL**